-Where: Cambridge University
+Where: Cambridge University, UK

 In today’s information-based economy, online research and analysis skills are essential requirements at all levels of an organization, in both the public and private sectors, and acquiring useful and relevant Open Source Intelligence (OSINT) requires much more than just an ability to surf the Web.

 Aimed at managers, frontline investigators, researchers, and analysts alike, this advanced training program will provide detailed instruction on effectively using the Internet as an Open Source Intelligence, research, and investigation tool.